UKPlanetaryAtmospheres/Website/README.md

 **Invited Speakers:** We are delighted to welcome two invited speakers to help set the theme for the discussion meeting:
 * Dr William J. M. Seviour, Department of Mathematics and Global Systems Institute, University of Exeter, discussing *"Theory, models, and methods: Translating Earth science to planetary atmospheres."*
-* Dr. Luke Moore, Research Assistant Professor of Astronomy, Center for Space Physics, Boston University, discussing *"Coupling between the Atmosphere and Magnetosphere."
+* Dr. Luke Moore, Research Assistant Professor of Astronomy, Center for Space Physics, Boston University, discussing *"From the depths of the atmosphere to the dusty vacuum of space."

 **Proposed Schedule:**
 * 10:00-10:30 Arrival - Tea/Coffee at the RAS